raphaelm/cockatiel/docs/contributing.rst

 Running the test suite
 ----------------------

-cockatiel's tests are split up into two parts.
+Cockatiel's tests are split up into two parts.
 The unit tests are testing single, isolated components of the codebase, the functional tests are performing end-to-end tests of the API and they run tests on whole simulated cluster setups.
 Therefore, the unit tests tend to run really fast while